krakend/krakend-documentation/backends/martian.md

 {{< /highlight >}}

 ## Modify the body
-Through the `body.Modifier` you can modify the body of the request and the response.
-The content of the `body` must be encoded in `base64`.
+Through the `body.Modifier`, you can modify the body of the request and the response.
+You must encode in `base64` the content of the `body`.

 The following modifier sets the body of the request and the response to `{"msg":"you rock!"}`.
 Notice that the `body` field is `base64` encoded.